ImAure/geometric-acceptance/README.md

-# geometric-acceptace
+# geometric-acceptance
-Simulation of the geometric acceptance of a cylindrical detector in the precence of an isotropic point source.
+Simulation of the geometric acceptance of a cylindrical detector simply placed along z axis in the precence of an isotropic point source.

+## usage:
+`./sim <number of points> <radius> <distance>`